hzope6/hzope6.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a first-year PhD student in Computer Science at Johns Hopkins University, advised by Eugene Yang and Benjamin Van Durme.
-I collaborate with people in the Center for Langauge and Speech Processing and the Human Language Technology Center of Excellence.
-Previously I did my Bachelors and Masters in Computer Science at Stanford University, where I worked with Omar Khattab and Chris Potts, and was advised by Mehran Sahami.
+I am a MS/BS canditate in computer science at Stanford University, where I do research in LLM Alignment and Reasoning in the Stanford Social and Language Technologies Lab under Diyi Yang.
+Previously, I was a research intern at Microsoft Research in the Machine Learning and Optimization Group, working on LLM reasoning for optimization, mentored by Konstantina Mellou.
+My interests are in building socially intelligent AI systems and advancing reasoning capabilities in LLMs.